 Tortoise shells consist of hard scales or scutes that look like segmented sections, and their function is to protect the bones inside the shell.
-You may also hear scutes referred to as plates, scales, or shields.
+You may also hear scutes called plates, scales, or shields.

 In healthy tortoises, the scutes have a smooth appearance, and the shells grow outward as the tortoise grows.
-However, sometimes the scutes may begin to grow upward in a stacking manner.
+Sometimes, the scutes may begin to grow upward in a stacking manner.

-Pyramiding, also known as pyramidal growth syndrome (PGS), is a disease that occurs due to too much protein, insufficient calcium, low humidity, and dehydration.
+Pyramiding, also called pyramidal growth syndrome (PGS), is a disease that occurs due to excessive protein, insufficient calcium, low humidity, and dehydration.

-It’s not a reversible condition, but it can be stopped from worsening by addressing the underlying cause(s).
-Certain warning signs of pyramiding can alert you sufficiently early.
+It’s an irreversible condition, but it can be stopped from worsening by addressing the underlying cause(s).
+Certain warning signs of pyramiding can alert a tortoise owner sufficiently early.

 Is Pyramiding Bad for Tortoises?

 Pyramiding is a type of shell deformity.
 According to the British Chelonia Group, pyramiding can cause skeletal deformities and kidney failure in tortoises.

 Other problems tortoises can experience due to pyramiding include:

 - Weak legs.

 - Bone diseases.